Bhindi Do Pyaza Recipe with step by step photos – Bhindi Do Pyaza is a north indian dish made from Okra and double the amount of Onions.

 Tips for making the Bhindi Do Pyaza:

-- Always wash the bhindis, wipe them dry and then chop them.
-If you just wash them and then chop them, then while cooking the bhindis become too mushy due to moisture.
+- Always rinse the okra first and then wipe them dry and then chop them.
+If you just wash them and then chop them they become sticky, while chopping itself. even while cooking them, they become slimy and mushy.

 - Avoid adding water when making a recipe exclusively with bhindi as they become too sticky and mushy.
 If your recipe uses water, then its better to first lightly shallow fry the bhindi/okras and then use them in the recipe.

 - I have not covered the pan in this recipe as I do not want the bhindi do pyaza to be slimy and sticky.